Docs Menu

 1. Open the repository's settings and select Webhooks in the left navigation menu.

-2. Add a new webhook and set the Payload URL to the URL of the endpoint that you just created.
-The URL will look like one of the following depending on your app's deployment model:
+2. Add a new webhook and set the Payload URL to the URL of the endpoint that you just created, plus a secret query parameter set to the secret value, such as: ?secret=tutorial.
+Your payload URL will look similar to the following, with some differences depending on your app's deployment model.
+Note the ?secret=tutorial appended to the end of the URL:

 3. Set the webhook content type to application/json.